From the site

 On arrival at Casablanca airport, your transfer leaves for your landmark city hotel at 09:00, 11:00, 13:00 or 15:00.
 Join your Travel Director and fellow guests at 18:00 for your Welcome Dinner, with the opportunity to mingle over a pleasant evening of good food and wine.

-Imperial Meknes, Rabat and Fes.
+Rabat, Imperial Meknes and Fes.

 An exploration of the sights of Casablanca will show you the huge Hassan II Mosque, the largest in the country.
 Venture to the très chic seaside strip known as the Corniche, which stretches to the west and is lined with trendy restaurants and cafes.
 Depart for the capital of Rabat to see the Royal Palace, Hassan Tower and visit one of the few holy places open to non-Muslims, the lavish Mausoleum of King Mohammed V which is both an architectural marvel and a monument to a great ruler.
 Travel to Meknes, one of the kingdom’s great imperial cities dating back to the 11th century; its surroundings have remained unchanged for centuries.
 Stand before the Bab el-Mansour, the monumental entrance to the imperial city and focal point of Place El-Hedim before continuing to Fes.
-You'll be delighted with your superb Moroccan Highlight Dinner in an ancient palace at the entrance to the Medina.
+You'll be delighted with a superb Moroccan Highlight Dinner in an ancient palace at the entrance to the Medina.
 A colourful array of meze plates, aromatic tagines, exotic fruits and wine will be laid before you while you are entertained with a traditional folklore show.
-Enjoy the carnival-like atmosphere of belly dancers, drums and authentic music -- a truly unforgettable experience!
+Enjoy the carnival-like atmosphere of belly dancers, drums and authentic music — a truly unforgettable experience!

 Led by your Local Expert, wander the maze of streets that make up the ancient Medina.
 Pass one of the world's oldest universities and see the hidden courtyards, mosques and workshops.
 Continue through the souks where an array of vendors sell food, clothes, leather goods and beautiful lights.
 Learn about the ancient craft of carpet making, witness age-old techniques of pottery making and learn how khobz, the traditional local bread, is made.